Ksoucha/Ksoucha/README.md

 # Hi there 👋
-As a student in video game programming, I am looking for my first job as a video game programmer, having more experience with gameplay and UI programming specifically.
+As a student in video game programming, I am looking for a job as a video game programmer, having more experience with gameplay and UI programming specifically.
 Below are listed all of my projects, from my most recent one to the least recent one.

 # About me
 Programming languages: **C#, C++**